Cospel/Cospel/README.md

-## Hi there 👋😄
+## Hi, I'm Michal Lukac 👋

 Hi, I'm Michal!
 I'm a software engineer who is passionate about making machine learning more accessible for everyone.
 I co-founded <a href="https://ximilar.com">Ximilar.com</a> company which is focused on AI/ML/Computer Vision.

-- I love Python! 🐍
+- 🐍 I love to code and love Python!
-- I’m currently working on Ximilar.com platform 📟
+- 📟 I’m currently building my dream project 'Ximilar.com' platform
-- We are also <a href="https://github.com/ximilar-com">supporting open-source</a> community with publishing ml projects!🌱
+- 🌱 We support <a href="https://github.com/ximilar-com">open-source</a> by publishing AI/ML projects
+- 🔭 I believe in transparent entrepreneurship and that small consistent steps in life creates great value
-- I'm posting on <a href="https://medium.com/@michallukac">medium</a> about Machine Learning and Artificial Intelligence 💬
+- 💬 I'm posting on <a href="https://medium.com/@michallukac">medium</a> about Machine Learning and Artificial Intelligence
-- How to reach me: <a href="https://www.linkedin.com/in/michal-lukac-77049b15/"> on my LinkedIn account</a>  📫
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/michal-lukac-77049b15/"> on my LinkedIn account</a>

 <!--
 **Cospel/Cospel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.